alex-r-bigelow/sanitized-wrangling-codes/README.md

 1. No identifiable information about informants or participants is included in anything that you are committing.
-2. Feel free to commit ill-formed codes, however, in the spirit of active citation [2], try to include at least one of the folloiwng pieces of evidence before committing a code:
+2. Feel free to commit ill-formed codes, however, in the spirit of active citation [2], try to include at least one of the following pieces of evidence before committing a code:
    - include a link or paper title when the evidence is coming from a publication
    - add a short summary of your observation when the evidence is coming from your field notes and add a row to informants.csv, describing a general profile of the informant